patricklam/plam.new-webpage/content/post/20230226-japan-part-i.md

 it was about, though on my phone, and also other things.

 Dinner and breakfast were tasty, including, in particular, grilled fish.
+There was an ofuro (bath), which seems to help my ankle after the walk.
 Of course, we had to do yukata pictures.

 <figure>
 {{< gallery-slider dir="/img/20230226-japan-part-i/minshuku-kameyama" >}}